Substance Use and Mental Health Initiative (SUMHI) leadership

 - Dr. William Torrey, MD, is Chair for the Department of Psychiatry and Professor of Psychiatry at The Dartmouth Institute and Geisel School of Medicine at Dartmouth.

-- Sally Kraft MD, MPH, serves as Vice President of Population Health at Dartmouth-Hitchcock.
+- Sally Kraft MD, MPH, serves as Vice President of Population Health at Dartmouth Health.

 Planning team members include:

 - Luke Archibald, MD - Section Chief, Addiction Treatment Center